 Case Two: Transaction Declined

 Case two would go into effect if the customer’s account has insufficient funds to cover the cost of the sale.
 They will also decline the transaction if it seems fraudulent in any shape or form.
-If either of these conditions is met, then the card-issuing bank rejects the sale and returns a “decline” to the device the transaction originated from.
+If either of these conditions is met, then the card-issuing bank rejects the sale.
+This rejection returns a “decline” to the device the transaction originated from.

 The Parties Involved in Credit Card Processing